zer0-os/ZToken_legacy/docs/ztoken.md

 ### Upgradable

-It is likely that additional functionality may be required of a Zer0 DAO token in the future.
+It is likely that additional functionality may be required of a zToken in the future.
-Therefore the Zer0 DAO token contracts should be upgradable to allow for functionality improvements without a token migration.
+Therefore the zToken contracts should be upgradable to allow for functionality improvements without a token migration.

 ### Balance Snapshotting